Turkey - Country Commercial Guide

 Turkish regulations stipulate that renewable energy investments of less than 5 MW do not require a license from the Energy Regulatory Authority (EMRA).
 Roof-top solar energy producers can sell their excess electricity to the grid at a maximum limit of 5 MW if they are production plant owners, and 10 kW if they are homeowners.
 Solar and wind energy investments receive customs duty exemptions, corporate tax deduction, and other incentives.

-Renewable energy power plants established for the purpose of agricultural irrigation, potable water, and waste-water treatment facilities do not require licensing.
+Renewable energy power plants established for the purpose of agricultural irrigation, potable water, and wastewater treatment facilities do not require licensing.
 Solar or wind energy prosumers are entitled to net-metering with the grid operator.
-Organized Industrial Zones (OIZs) receive special incentives for establishing power plants within their zone.
+Organized industrial zones (OIZs) receive special incentives for establishing power plants within their zone.

 The national electric transmission company, TEIAS, owns and operates approximately 1.5 million Km of medium to high voltage electric transmission power lines spread throughout the country.
 TEIAS conducts tenders for the establishment of new sub-stations and transmission lines as well as air and video surveillance, live maintenance, repair, and maintenance of existing lines.
-U.S. firms should find good Turkish partners to bid in these tenders.
+U.S. firms should find good Turkish partners to bid on these tenders.

-Turkey’s transmission lines connect to 21 distribution grids operated by private companies.
+Türkiye’s transmission lines connect to 21 distribution grids operated by private companies.
 These 21 distribution grid companies operate approximately 71,000 Km of distribution lines.
 One of the aims of distribution system operators (DSOs) or electric distribution companies (DISCOs) is to increase the efficiency of the existing grids by either replacing the old transformers or lines and/or installing smart grid systems.

 Leading Sub-Sectors

-• Solar energy power generation engineering and design services
+• Solar energy power generation

 • Wind turbines and generators